MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-howto-single-node-deployment.md

 You can deploy AKS Edge Essentials on either a single machine or on multiple machines.
 In a single machine Kubernetes deployment, both the Kubernetes control node and worker node run on the same machine.
 This article describes how to create the Kubernetes control node on your machine on a private network.

-## Prerequisite
+## Prerequisites

 Set up your primary machine as described in the [Set up machine](aks-edge-howto-setup-machine.md) article.

-## Create a single machine cluster
+## 1. Single machine configuration parameters

-1. The parameters needed to create a single machine cluster are defined in the [**aksedge-config.json**](https://github.com/Azure/AKS-Edge/blob/main/tools/aksedge-config.json) file in the downloaded GitHub folder.
-A detailed description of the configuration parameters [is available here](aks-edge-deployment-config-json.md).
-The parameter that defines a single machine cluster is the `singlemachinecluster` flag, which must be set to `true`.
+The parameters needed to create a single machine cluster are defined in the [**aksedge-config.json**](https://github.com/Azure/AKS-Edge/blob/main/tools/aksedge-config.json) file in the downloaded GitHub repo.
+A detailed description of the configuration parameters is available [here](aks-edge-deployment-config-json.md).
+The key parameters to note for single machine deployment are:

+- `DeployOptions.SingleMachineCluster` -   The parameter that defines a single machine cluster is the `singlemachinecluster` flag, which must be set to `true`.
+- The following parameters can be set according to your deployment configuration as described [here](aks-edge-deployment-config-json.md) `DeployOptions.NodeType`,  `DeployOptions.NetworkPlugin`, `LinuxVm.CpuCount`, `LinuxVm.MemoryInMB`, `LinuxVm.DataSizeInGB`,  `WindowsVm.CpuCount`, `WindowsVm.MemoryInMB`, `Network.ServiceIPRangeSize`,  `Network.InternetDisabled`.
+- In case of K8S clusters, set the `DeployOptions.ServerTLSBootstrap` as 'true' to enable the metrics server.

+## 2. Create a single machine cluster

 1. Open the [AksEdgePrompt](https://github.com/Azure/AKS-Edge/blob/main/tools/AksEdgePrompt.cmd) tool.
 The tool opens an elevated PowerShell window with the modules loaded.
 1. You can now run the `New-AksEdgeDeployment` cmdlet to deploy a single-machine AKS Edge cluster with a single Linux control-plane node: